plexswap/Plexswap-Docs/products/coming-soon/new-cake-pool/README.md

 ## Stake CAKE, earn CAKE!

-PancakeSwap now offers one CAKE Syrup Pool with two staking options: flexible staking or fixed-term staking.
+PlexSwap now offers one CAKE Syrup Pool with two staking options: flexible staking or fixed-term staking.
 Note that the Auto CAKE, IFO CAKE, and Manual CAKE pools will be retired upon the launch of the new CAKE Syrup Pool with flexible and fixed-term staking.
 Keep reading on to learn more!

 ![\*Note that actual APY values will vary](../../../.gitbook/assets/cake-pool-enabled1.png)